Register your office to receive a $50 credit towards your first case.

 Effective communication is the foundation of any successful partnership.
 When you have a question about a case or need to provide specific instructions, you shouldn’t have to jump through hoops.
 Look for a lab that offers a direct line of communication, whether it’s a dedicated account manager or a responsive support team that knows you and your practice.
 Having a consistent point of contact who understands your preferences can prevent misunderstandings and ensure every detail is captured accurately.
 Clear, open dialogue means fewer errors, faster resolutions, and a much smoother process from case submission to final delivery.
 The right lab makes it easy to feel heard and valued as a partner.

-Implement a Quality Control Process
+Develop a Simple Quality Control Feedback Loop

 You need to trust that every Emax crown you receive meets the highest standards.
 That’s why it’s so important to partner with a lab that has a rigorous quality control process in place.
 Ask potential labs about their internal checks and balances.
 Do they follow a multi-step verification system?
 How do they leverage digital dentistry to ensure precision and consistency?
 A lab that is committed to quality will be transparent about its manufacturing process.
 This commitment reduces the likelihood of crowns that don’t fit, have incorrect shades, or lack proper anatomy, saving you valuable chair time and the headache of remakes.